Doctor of Physical Therapy Program

 Samuel Merritt University DPT graduates are prepared to:

-You will join a program and an interprofessional health sciences University community made up of a diverse student body and faculty, all dedicated to transforming the experience of health and health care for diverse populations.
+At SMU, you will join a program and an interprofessional health sciences community made up of a diverse student body and faculty, all dedicated to transforming the experience of health and healthcare for diverse populations.
 You will have multiple opportunities for hands-on, active learning during the classroom portions of the curriculum.
-These innovative learning experiences occur early and often, building on your strengths and challenging your growth as you become a physical therapist.
+These innovative learning experiences occur early and often, building on your strengths and challenging your growth as you study to become a physical therapist.

 Simulation-Based Learning

 High integration of simulated and standardized patient immersive active learning experiences are strategically placed throughout our curriculum, starting early and continuing often, in order to situate learning in realistic clinical scenarios prior to full-time clinical education experiences.
-The DPT program uses SMU's accredited Health Sciences Simulation Center (HSSC) for many of these hands-on learning opportunities.
-Students have lab sessions in the HSSC training rooms to gain familiarity with hospital-based equipment, such as hospital beds, gurneys, and patient lines/tubes, common in hospital, emergency department, and critical care settings.
+The DPT program uses SMU’s accredited Health Sciences Simulation Center (HSSC) for many of these hands-on learning opportunities.
+Students have lab sessions in the HSSC training rooms to gain familiarity with hospital-based equipment such as hospital beds, gurneys, and patient lines/tubes that are common in hospital, emergency department, and critical care settings.
 Students have simulated or standardized patient interactions, where actors realistically portray patients, in every term of our program.
-Additionally, we use the HSSC for high fidelity simulation experiences with simulation mannequins, where students simulate work with critically ill patients or practice other hands-on skills.
+Additionally, we use the HSSC for high-fidelity simulation experiences with simulation manikins, where students simulate work with critically ill patients and practice other hands-on skills.
 In small groups, students practice patient encounters in a realistic manner, review their interactions via live and recorded video/audio, and debrief on the experience with faculty and student observers to learn from their successes and mistakes.
 Explore SMU’s Health Sciences Simulation Center in more depth.

 Community Participant Labs

-An opportunity for student learning enhancement through work with community members who have diagnosed neurologic conditions or symptomatic orthopedic conditions occurs in multiple courses through the curriculum.
+Opportunities for student learning enhancement through work with community members who have diagnosed neurologic conditions or symptomatic orthopedic conditions occur in multiple courses through the curriculum.
 Contribute to our community’s health as part of your course work.
 Learn more about Community Participant Labs at SMU.

 Pro Bono Experiences

 Our Pro Bono Experience course series provides students with the opportunity to work collaboratively with peers and faculty to provide pro bono services to underserved members of the local community.
-These courses are scheduled in each year through the curriculum.
-They provide students with supervised practice in applying and refining what they have learned in their academic courses before they go out to do their full-time clinical experiences.
-View more about Pro Bono Experiences in the DPT program.
+These courses are scheduled in each year of the curriculum.
+They provide students with supervised practice in applying and refining what they have learned in their academic courses before they go out on their full-time clinical experiences.
+Explore our Pro Bono Experiences in the SMU DPT program.

 Advanced Technology